-- 1. Read Safety on page vii and the Installation guidelines on page 19. - Shut down the operating system, turn off the blade server, and remove the blade server from the Bull Blade Chassis - Enterprise.
-See Removing the blade server from a Bull Blade Chassis - Enterprise on page 21. - 3.
-Carefully lay the blade server on a flat, static-protective surface, with the cover side up. - 4.
-Press the blade-cover release (as shown by 1 for the base unit in Figure 3-2) on each side of the blade server, rotate the cover on the cover pins (2) and lift the cover open. - 5.
+- 1. Read Safety on page vii and the Installation guidelines on page 19. - 2.
+Shut down the operating system, turn off the blade server, and remove the blade server from the Bull Blade Chassis Enterprise.
+See Removing the blade server from a Bull Blade Chassis Enterprise on page 21. - 3.
+Carefully lay the blade server on a flat, static-protective surface, with the cover side up. - Press the blade-cover release (as shown by 1 for the base unit and by 2 for the expansion unit in Figure 3-2) on each side of the blade server, rotate the cover on the cover pins (3) and lift the cover open. - 5.
 Lay the cover flat, or lift it from the cover pins on the blade server and store the cover for future use.

-CAUTION

-Hazardous energy is present when the blade is connected to the power source.
+CAUTION: Hazardous energy is present when the blade is connected to the power source.
 Always replace the blade cover before installing the blade.

-3.4 Removing the drive
+3.4 Removing a drive